 The benefits included are:

 The end-user experience is more successful because of high-quality written materials.
 Poor or non-existent user manuals alienate customers, inadequate on-line help wastes valuable time and support that is not available immediately, or slow in coming, will frustrate customers.
 As a result, your software brand suffers.

 Good documentation will reduce your support costs

-Every solution that your user finds in the user guide or on-line help means one less call or email to your support line.
+Every solution that your user finds in the user guide or online help means one less call or email to your support desk.
 The support team can concentrate on finding answers to real problems, rather than explaining to a customer how to operate a computer program.

 Your products will attain longevity